 First thing’s first- cleanse, toner, serum, moisturizer.
 At least, that’s what Christine Chang, the co-founder of Glow Recipe, says is the secret to great skin.
 Based out of New York, Chang sat down with KultScene to discuss how their natural Korean products are exactly what everybody needs to get dewy, radiant skin.

 Glow Recipe sells natural Korean facial products to international audiences.
-Rather than going for cutesy makeup, Chang and her fellow co-founder Sarah Lee carefully find the best skin care products in South Korea to bring to their audience.
+Rather than going for cutesy makeup, Chang and her fellow co-founder Sarah Lee carefully find the best skin care products in South Korea to bring to their audience, the kind of thing that would rival that seen in Aspect Dr reviews online.
 Everything that is sold on Glow Recipe is not only Korean, but also natural and good for your skin.
 And they don’t just sell anything that is popular in the Korean market.
 Glow Recipe’s staff carefully cultivates products for their audience and uses a multicultural panel of testers in order to match the multicultural U.S. market.
 Even though Glow Recipe is based in New York, the company has started shipping around the globe.

 Why Korean beauty?
 Chang and Lee worked in the cosmetic industry for around ten years, and saw that a lot of innovation was coming out of Korea and that the people around them in both the industry and their personal lives were noticing.
 With their unique insight, having experience in both the U.S. and Korean beauty markets, the two started Glow Recipe to bring people the best that Korean technology, ingredients, and innovation can bring.